-As explained above, a security subject to a Direct Listing with a Capital Raise cannot be released for trading by Nasdaq if the actual price calculated by the Cross is above the highest price of the price range established by the issuer in its effective registration statement.
+As explained above, under the existing rule a security subject to a Direct Listing with a Capital Raise cannot be released for trading by Nasdaq if the actual price calculated by the Cross is above the highest price of the price range established by the issuer in its effective registration statement.
 In this case, Nasdaq would have to cancel or postpone the offering until the company amends its effective registration statement.
 At a minimum, such a delay exposes the company to market risk of changing investor sentiment in the event of an adverse market event.
-In addition, as explained above, pricing of a traditional IPO is not subject to limitations similar to the Pricing Range Limitation for a Direct Listing with a Capital Raise, which could make companies reluctant to use this alternative method of going public despite its expected potential benefits.
+In addition, as explained above, the determination of the public offering price of a traditional IPO is not subject to limitations similar to the Pricing Range Limitation for a Direct Listing with a Capital Raise, which, in Nasdaq's view, could make companies reluctant to use this alternative method of going public despite its expected potential benefits.

-Accordingly, Nasdaq proposes to modify the Pricing Range Limitation such that in the case of the Direct Listing with a Capital Raise, such that a security shall not be released for trading by Nasdaq unless the actual price at which the Cross would occur (as defined in Rule 4120(c)(8)(A)(i)) is at or above the price that is 20% below the lowest price of the price range established by the issuer in its effective registration statement and at or below the price that is 20% above the highest price.
-In other words, Nasdaq would release the security for trading, provided all other necessary conditions are satisfied, even if the actual price calculated by the Cross is outside the price range established by the issuer in its effective registration statement; provided however that the actual price cannot be more than 20% below the lowest price and more than 20% above the highest price of such range; provided further that the company satisfies the 1933 Act Registration requirements by specifying the quantity of shares registered, as permitted by Securities Act Rule 457, as explained below.
-In addition, there would be no limitation on releasing the security for trading at a price above the price that is 20% above the highest price of the price range established by the issuer in its effective registration statement if the company has certified to Nasdaq that such offering price would not materially change the company's previous disclosure in its effective registration statement.
+Accordingly, Nasdaq proposes to modify the Pricing Range Limitation such that in the case of the Direct Listing with a Capital Raise, a security shall not be released for trading by Nasdaq unless the actual price at which the Cross would occur is at or above the price that is 20% below the lowest price of the price range established by the issuer in its effective registration statement and at or below the price that is 20% above the highest price of the price range.
+In other words, Nasdaq would release the security for trading, provided all other necessary conditions are satisfied, even if the actual price calculated by the Cross is outside the price range established by the issuer in its effective registration statement; provided however that the actual price cannot be more than 20% below the lowest price or more than 20% above the highest price of such range; and the company specified the quantity of shares registered, as permitted by Securities Act Rule 457, as explained below.
+In addition, there would be no limitation on releasing the security for trading at a price above the price that is 20% above the highest price of the price range established by the issuer in its effective registration statement if the company publicly disclosed and has certified to Nasdaq prior to beginning of the Display Only Period that the company does not expect that such offering price would materially change the company's previous disclosure in its effective registration statement and the company's registration statement contains a sensitivity analysis explaining how the company's plans would change if the actual proceeds from the offering exceed the amount assumed in the price range established by the issuer in its effective registration statement.
+The goal of the requirement is to have disclosure that allows investors to see how changes in share price ripple through critical elements of the disclosure.

-Nasdaq believes that this approach is consistent with SEC Rule 430A and question 227.03 of the SEC Staff's Compliance and Disclosure Interpretations, last updated November 6, 2017, which generally allow a company to price a public offering 20% outside of the disclosed price range without regard to the materiality of the changes to the disclosure contained in the company's registration statement.
-Nasdaq believes such guidance also allows deviation above the price range beyond the 20% threshold if such change or deviation does not materially change the previous disclosure.
+Nasdaq believes that this approach is consistent with SEC Rule 430A and question 227.03 of the SEC Staff's Compliance and Disclosure Interpretations, which generally allow a company to price a public offering 20% outside of the disclosed price range without regard to the materiality of the changes to the disclosure contained in the